braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tv_and_ott.md

 - In-app messages
   - To show HTML messages on non-touch environments like TVs, set `com.braze.configuration.BrazeConfig.Builder.setIsTouchModeRequiredForHtmlInAppMessages` to `false` (available from [Android SDK v23.1.0][android-tv-html])
 - &#42; Push Notifications (Manual Integration Required)

-For more information, visit the [Android SDK integration guide][2].

-Push notifications are not supported natively on Android TV.
-For more information why, see Google's [Design Guidelines][5].
+  - Push notifications are not supported natively on Android TV.
+To learn why, see Google's [Design Guidelines][5].
 You may however, **do a manual integration of Push notification UI to achieve this**.
 See our [documentation][6] on how to set this up.

+For more information, visit the [Android SDK integration guide][2].

 {% alert note %}
 Make sure to create a new Android app in the dashboard for your Android OTT integration.